WebAssembly/design/Semantics.md

 [threads](PostMVP.md#threads) since shared linear memory cannot load or store references.

-## Control flow structures
+## Control constructs and instructions

-WebAssembly offers basic structured control flow with the following constructs.
+WebAssembly offers basic structured control flow constructs such as *blocks*, *loops*, and *ifs*.
-Since all AST nodes are expressions in WebAssembly, control constructs may yield a value and may appear as children of other expressions.

- * `nop`: an empty operator that does not yield a value
+All constructs are formed out of the following control instructions:

+ * `nop`: no operation, no effect
- * `block`: a fixed-length sequence of expressions with a label at the end
+ * `block`: the beginning of a block construct, a sequence of instructions with a label at the end
- * `loop`: a block with an additional label at the beginning which may be used to form loops
+ * `loop`: a block with a label at the beginning which may be used to form loops
- * `if`: if expression with a list of *then* expressions and a list of *else* expressions
+ * `if`: the beginning of an if construct with an implicit *then* block
+ * `else`: marks the else block of an if
  * `br`: branch to a given label in an enclosing construct
  * `br_if`: conditionally branch to a given label in an enclosing construct
  * `br_table`: a jump table which jumps to a label in an enclosing construct
  * `return`: return zero or more values from this function
+ * `end`: an instruction that marks the end of a block, loop, if, or function

+Blocks are composed of matched pairs of `block` ... `end` instructions, loops with matched pairs of `loop` ... `end` instructions, and ifs with either `if` ... `end` or `if` ... `else` ... `end` sequences.
+For each of these constructs the instructions in the ellipsis are said to be *enclosed* in the construct.

 ### Branches and nesting

-The `br` and `br_if` constructs express low-level branching.
+The `br`, `br_if`, and `br_table` instructions express low-level branching and are hereafter refered to simply as branches.
-Branches may only reference labels defined by an outer *enclosing construct*, which can be a `block` (with a label at the `end`), `loop` (with a label at the beginning), `if` (with a label at the `end` or `else`), `else` (with a label at the `end`), or the function body (with a label at the `end`).
-This means that, for example, references to a `block`'s label can only occur within the `block`'s body.
+Branches may only reference labels defined by a construct in which they are enclosed.
+For example, references to a `block`'s label can only occur within the `block`'s body.

-In practice, outer `block`s can be used to place labels for any given branching pattern, except for one restriction: one can't branch into the middle of a loop from outside it.
-This restriction ensures all control flow graphs are well-structured in the exact sense as in high-level languages like Java, JavaScript, Rust and Go.
-To further see the parallel, note that a `br` to a `block`'s label is functionally equivalent to a labeled `break` in high-level languages in that a `br` simply breaks out of a `block`.
+In practice, outer `block`s can be used to place labels for any given branching pattern, except that the nesting restriction makes it impossible to branch into the middle of a loop from outside the loop.
+This limitation ensures by construction that all control flow graphs are well-structured as in high-level languages like Java, JavaScript and Go.
+Notice that that a branch to a `block`'s label is  equivalent to a labeled `break` in high-level languages; branches simply break out of a `block`, and branches to a `loop` correspond to a "continue" statement.

+### Execution semantics of control instructions

+Executing a `return` pops return value(s) off the stack and returns from the current function.

+Executing a `block` or `loop` instruction has no effect on the value stack.

+Executing the `end` of a `block` or `loop` (including implicit blocks such as in `if` or for a function body) has no effect on the value stack.

+Executing the `end` of the implicit block for a function body pops the return value(s) (if any) off the stack and returns from the function.

+Executing the `if` instruction pops an `i32` condition off the stack and either falls through to the next instruction or sets the program counter to after the `else` or `end` of the `if`.

+Executing the `else` instruction of an `if` sets the program counter to after the corresponding `end` of the `if`.

-Branches that exit a `block`, `loop`, or `br_table` may take a subexpression that yields a value for the exited construct.
-If present, it is the first operand before any others.
+Branches that exit a `block` or `if` may yield value(s) for that construct.

-### Yielding values from control constructs

-The `nop`, `br`, `br_if`, `br_table`, and `return` constructs do not yield values.
-Other control constructs may yield values if their subexpressions yield values:

-* `block`: yields either the value of the last expression in the block or the result of an inner branch that targeted the label of the block
-* `loop`: yields the value of the last expression in the loop
-* `if`: yields either the value of the last *then* expression or the last *else* expression or the result of an inner branch that targeted the label of one of these.

-In all constructs containing block-like sequences of expressions, all expressions but the last must not yield a value.
+Branches pop result value(s) off the stack which must be the same type as the declared type of the construct which they target.
+If a conditional or unconditional branch is taken, the values pushed onto the stack between the beginning of the construct and the branch are discarded, the result value(s) are pushed back onto the stack, and the program counter is updated to the end of the construct.

+Branches that target a `loop` do not yield a value; they pop any values pushed onto the stack since the start of the loop and set the program counter to the start of the loop.

-The `drop` operator can be used to explicitly discard unwanted expression results.
+The `drop` operator can be used to explicitly pop and a value from the stack.

+The implicit popping associated with explicit branches makes compiling expression languages straightforward, even non-local control-flow transfer, requiring fewer drops.

+Note that in the MVP, all control constructs and control instructions, including `return` are restricted to at most one value.

 ### `br_table`